-John Howkins first published his ideas on creativity and innovation in ‘The Creative Economy’ in 2001, revised 2007.
-His following book, 'Creative Ecologies: Where Thinking is a Proper Job' was published in 2010.
+John Howkins first published his ideas on creativity and innovation in ‘The Creative Economy’ in 2001, revised 2013.
+His most recent book is, 'Creative Ecologies: Where Thinking is a Proper Job'.

 One of his major interests is the use of intellectual property laws to support the creative economy.
-He was the Director of the Adelphi Charter on Creativity, Innovation and Intellectual Property.
+He was the Founder and Director of the Adelphi Charter on Creativity, Innovation and Intellectual Property.
 He devised the London Intellectual Property Advisory Service now called Own It.
-He organised special forums in London and Shanghai in 2010 to mark the 300th anniversary of the world's first copyright law.

 He is Deputy Chairman of the British Screen Advisory Council (BSAC).